Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 Proxy voting by region

-The chart below shows the number of times the team has voted in each region and the percentage of votes against management and our proxy advisors' recommendations, or against both.
+The chart below shows the number of times the team voted in each region and the percentage of votes against management recommendations, against our proxy advisors' recommendation, or against both.
 The purpose of this table is to show the regional difference in voting patterns and governance concerns.

 Source: First Sentier Investors / CGI Glass Lewis